director-counsel and president of the NAACP Legal Defense and Educational Fund.

 AMY GOODMAN: Todd Gaziano, do you see a trend here?
 You have Michigan voters recently approving a constitutional amendment banning affirmative action in public employment, public education and state contracting.
 It was called the Michigan Civil Rights Initiative, pushing proposal to prohibiting preferential treatment based on race, gender, color, ethnicity or national origin.

 TODD GAZIANO: Well, it’s very encouraging that Americans, you know, for some time, have been rejecting racial discrimination in all its forms, rejecting racial quotas, rejecting racial preferences.
 It’s only some government bureaucrats who think they know the exact percentage of schools that are the problem.
 In these school districts, for example, there’s no question they would all be integrated.
-In Seattle, for example, all this manipulation only results in about 2% change, one way or the other.
-And it’s for that reason that the bureaucrats want to force parents to make these — or to reject their choices.
+In Seattle, for example, all this manipulation only results in about 2 percent change, one way or the other.
+And it’s for that reason that the bureaucrats want to force parents to make these—or to reject their choices.
 But it’s great that the people are rejecting that kind of nonsense.

 AMY GOODMAN: Ted Shaw of the NAACP Legal Defense and Education Fund, same question about the Michigan anti-affirmative action referendum that was just passed, as well as this case.